jsiegenthaler/hueget/README.md

 ```
 For more information about pm2, see https://github.com/Unitech/pm2

-# Getting your Philips Hue Bridge API Username
+# Getting your Philips Hue Bridge appkey
+Philips Hue API documentation states: "The ‘username’ for bridge access has been renamed to ‘application key’ to emphasize it is a key that must be kept secret...
+The same username retrieved on the V1 API will remain valid to be used as application key on the V2 API."

+This documentation has been updated to now refer to the username as "appkey"
 If you have [Homebridge](https://homebridge.io/), and the [homebridge-hue](https://github.com/ebaauw/homebridge-hue) plugin, look at the **users** section of the hue config.
-You will see the Hue bridge MAC address folowed by the Hue bridge api username
+You will see the Hue bridge MAC address folowed by the Hue bridge api username.
+The username is the appkey.
 ```
 "users": {
   "ECB5FAFFFEFFFFFF": "yourPhilipsHueBridgeUsername"
  },
 ```
-The username will look something like this:
+The appkey (username) will look something like this:
 ```
 UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj
 ```